 For getting around the city, we recommend downloading the Taxify app, which works like Uber but is way cheaper in Lithuania.
 If you're planning to use public transportation, download the Trafi app that will give you all the bus schedules.

-When using buses, make sure you always have your ISIC card if you want the student discount.
 There are several ways to buy tickets, but one of the easiest is to just buy them from the driver for about $0.50.
 These are only good for that one trip on the bus though.
 We recommend the month pass for volunteers who will be living in Vilnius and taking the bus every day.
 There will often be security in yellow vests on the buses making sure you have your ticket, so just keep it in your hand for the whole ride.

 If you're feeling extra adventurous, try exploring Vilnius by bike!